Here’s a delicious recipe from Karen M.

 2 tablespoons chopped parsley

 In a large skillet on medium-low, combine ghee and EVOO; let heat.
 Meanwhile, fillet the fillets horizontally as evenly as possible so you have twice the chicken pieces.
 Wash and pat dry.
-Evenly spread arrowroot on a large shallow dish and coat fillets on both sides.
+Spread almond meal evenly on a large shallow dish and coat fillets on both sides.

 Increase pan temperature to medium-high.
 Place as many fillets in pan as comfortably fit, cooking in batches if needed.
 Cook 3 to 4 minutes on each side until golden.
 Check thickest fillet for doneness, salt and pepper all to taste, remove from pan setting aside.
 If doing another batch, add more EVOO and ghee as needed.